 An analysis of the non-traditional student's progress in the required high school curriculum will be made by the Office of Recruitment and Admissions staff.
 The student may be required to take university courses to compensate for any deficiencies in the required high school curriculum.
 Alternative Requirements for Home-Schooled Students and Graduates of Non-accredited High Schools

-A student whose meets the minimum required SAT or ACT scores for beginning freshmenand who has completed the equivalent of each of the RHSC areas as documented by a portfolio of work and/or other evidence that substantiates RHSC completion qualifies for consideration for admission.
+A student whose meets the minimum required SAT or ACT scores for beginning freshmen and who has completed the equivalent of each of the RHSC areas as documented by a portfolio of work and/or other evidence that substantiates RHSC completion qualifies for consideration for admission.
+Note: SAT/ACT scores are temporarily waived through Summer 2025.